compreno-semantics/compreno-corpus/README.md

 The markup can also be provided with surface, or syntactic, roles, coreference and non-tree links, however, the purpose of the given dataset was only the semantic markup.
 The only surface slot mentioned in the markup is the $Dislocation slot (the $ sign denotes surface slots in the model) &ndash; it is the slot for the dislocated constituents (dislocated constituents are the ones that syntactically depend on one core, while semantically &ndash; on the other core).

 Unlike the UD format, the bracket format does not allow one to indicate morphological information in the markup, that is, parts of speech and grammatical features.
-Nevertheless, this information is available as well: the Compreno parser builds the parsing trees for the sentences, where each node is provided with full grammatical and semantic information, namely, morphological and syntactic features (grammemes), syntactic and semantic relations, semantic classes, non-tree links, and so on:
+Nevertheless, this information is available as well: the ABBYY Compreno parser builds the parsing trees for the sentences, where each node is provided with full grammatical and semantic information, namely, morphological and syntactic features (grammemes), syntactic and semantic relations, semantic classes, non-tree links, and so on:

 ![](img/Aspose.Words.100d08f2-5e68-4f73-8006-21098ad50dcb.005.png)